 Risks of Bounced Checks

-If you know and trust the person or organisation that wrote the check, it may be safe to spend the money as soon as it becomes available, even if the statement has likely not cleared yet.
+If you are familiar with and have faith in the individual or organisation that wrote the check, it is possible that it is safe for you to spend the money as soon as it becomes available, despite the fact that the statement has probably not cleared yet.

-Even if your bank allows you to walk away with cash or transfer money out, you might have to replace that money later if the deposited check bounces.
+In some cases, even if your financial institution allows you to leave with cash or transfer money out of the account, you may be required to replace that money if the check you deposited is returned as unpaid.

-A reversed deposit can bring your account into the negative, which means all of your payments will bounce until you fix the problem.
-You won’t be able to use your debit card for purchases, and any checks you’ve written in the last few days will be returned unpaid.
+Because of a reversal of a deposit, your account could go into the red, preventing any of your payments from being processed until the problem is resolved.
+You won’t be able to use your debit card to make purchases, and any checks you’ve written in the last few days will be returned to you unpaid.

 How to Find Out If a Check Has Cleared

 It’s not uncommon for the word “clear” to cause misunderstandings, especially among bank employees.
 Make it a point not to spend any of the money you receive from checks until you know when it will be transferred from the check writer’s bank to yours.

 Workers at your bank may assume you want to know when the money that has a hold on it will be available for you to spend.
 Even if the checks have been deposited, it is possible that they are unaware that they can be returned because of insufficient funds.